DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-kienairaa/README.md

 * Big-Omega Notation (lowerbound)
 * Big-Theta Notation
    * We use this notation when we want to give both an upper and a lower bound on the size of a function *f(x)*, relative to a reference function *g(x)*
+ This Notationsarequiteconfusing for me especially when you try to prove is afunctions is a notationof the given.
 * We also learned about the *Complexity of Algorithms*.
 * Time Complexity
    * It can be expressed in terms of the number of operations used by the algorithm when ther input has a particular size.
    * Worst-Case Complexity
      * By the worst-case performance of an algorithm, we mean the largest number of operations needed to solve the given problem using the algorithm on input os specified size.
      * Worst-case analysis tells us how many operation an algorithm requires to guarantee that it will produce a solution.
+* When we learned this timecomplexity,i understand whatwas being toldabout it but when complicated given ariose, it got me so confused on how to getthecomplexity of a function.
+* It was difficultforme maybe also because I got a hard time udenrstanding how to prove that a function is anotationof something and getting the time complexity is easier if you haveyourt Big-Theta Notation.
 * This week we were also introduced to a new topic which is the *Division* and *Modulo Operator*.
+* This topic was way more easier than the previous one because itonly involves division which we learned since our elementary days.

+#WEEk 11
+* No classes

+#WEEK 12
+* This week we started Graph Theory.
+*